 FOUR – Proper preparation

 Do you have feedback to share with a supervisor or coworker?
 A crucial component to success in delivering feedback – positive or negative – is to spend time preparing the discussion.
 A few things to consider, include:

 What are the goals for your feedback?
 Are you pointing out some possible improvements for their program, or sharing your joy with this summer’s experience?

 What is the person’s communication style and how can you package the feedback accordingly?
 When in doubt, it’s best to simply state “I have some feedback for you, how would you like to receive it?”

-As your internship, research experience or summer job nears its end, ask yourself, “Have I received the feedback I need to understand my strengths, development, opportunities to improve and contribution to this experience?”
+As your internship, research experience or summer job nears its end, ask yourself, “Have I received the feedback I need to understand my strengths, opportunities to improve and contributions to this experience?”
 If not, now is the time to seek it out.

 For more about the psychology of feedback, read this.

 The Internship Doctor 🙂

 Questions?
 Contact Kimberly Rolfe, Director for Career Development, who is responsible for career and professional development programs in the Student Engagement Center at Whitman College (firstname.lastname@example.org).